charlesrt/charlesrt.github.io/_posts/2016-02-23-setting-an-open-standard-for-job-postings.markdown

 ## Solving the problem

-I am kickstarting an open source schema that will standardise what a job post looks like — structure, not style — based on **user needs**.
-This skeleton is intended to be used as a boilerplate to encourage an iterative approach to the design and content of job postings — available for everyone to use.
+I am kickstarting an open source standard for what a job posting should look like — structure, not style — based on **user needs**.
+This is intended to be used as a foundation to encourage an iterative approach to the design and content of job postings — available for everyone to use.

 ![Example of a structured job posting — Charles Reynolds-Talbot](/assets/2016-02-23-setting-an-open-standard-for-job-postings/example.jpg)

 > Example of a structured job posting — Charles Reynolds-Talbot

-The US have done something similar to aid the searching of jobs from veteran-commited employers.
-This is supported as a voluntary standard on [schema.org](http://schema.org/JobPosting).
+The US have done something similar to aid the searching of jobs from veteran-commuted employers, which has been supported by a shared vocabulary on [schema.org](http://schema.org/JobPosting).

+> **Update 29 Feb 2016:** Whilst I fully support the use of this schema, it is not enough to simply mark up existing web pages as structured data if the right information is not there to begin with.
+We need a recommended mininum standard of information that all job postings should include to make job-seekers and employers lives better.

-Initially, I recommend government adopts the schema on its public sector job sites: [https://www.civilservicejobs.service.gov.uk](https://www.civilservicejobs.service.gov.uk); [https://www.jobs.nhs.uk](https://www.jobs.nhs.uk); [https://jobsearch.direct.gov.uk](https://jobsearch.direct.gov.uk).
+Initially, I recommend government adopts this standard on its public sector job sites: [https://www.civilservicejobs.service.gov.uk](https://www.civilservicejobs.service.gov.uk); [https://www.jobs.nhs.uk](https://www.jobs.nhs.uk); [https://jobsearch.direct.gov.uk](https://jobsearch.direct.gov.uk).

 They should then work closely with employers who have their own careers website (banks, supermarkets, hotels, etc) to encourage its use, before breaking down the walls on the large recruitment websites.

 Setting a standard for job adverts won’t be an instant cure all for the vagaries of the job market, but it will help us find the gaps where user needs aren’t being met.
 And once we’ve identified the problems, building on that same structure will mean we can solve them in new and exciting ways: time to travel, transferable skill matching, better search algorithms — the possibilities become endless.

-**I invite everyone** to start using, challenging and contributing to this schema on [GitHub](https://gist.github.com/charlesrt/75ab9768298cbd2466b7).
+**I invite everyone** to start using, challenging and contributing to this standard on [GitHub](https://gist.github.com/charlesrt/75ab9768298cbd2466b7).